Geocoding Addresses

 QuickAdd2.png

 Double-click on the Geocoder to open the parameters.
-In the parameters change Geocoding Service to OpenStreetMap.
-Then change Mode to Reverse, and set the Latitude and Longitude parameters to their matching attributes.
+In the parameters, change the Geocoding Service to OpenStreetMap.
+Then change the Mode to Reverse and set the Latitude and Longitude parameters to their corresponding values.

 Geocoder2.png